sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 features_df<-historical_sample_final[,c("id","HistoricalRevenue_Producer","HistoricalNoofFilmsProducer")]
 historical_data_integrated<-merge(movies.cleaned,features_df,by=c("id"))
 ```
-The same procedure was repeated to compute the feature for other members and the processed data ready for modelling was created and imported in the modelling section.
+The same procedure was repeated to compute the feature for other members.

 ## 5. Modelling Overview

 The problem is designed to be a multi class classification problem and we are trying to predict the revenue bucket a movie can be classified to.
-Having explored a range of predictors in the feature creation section,  **71** shortlisted parameters were fed into the models to predict revenue buckets.
+Having explored a range of predictors in the feature creation section,  **71** shortlisted features were fed into the models to predict revenue buckets.

-The revenue bucket cutoffs have been identified by breaking the cpntinous revenue variable into deciles.
+The revenue bucket cutoffs have been identified by breaking the continuous revenue variable into deciles.
 We have revenue buckets ranging from 1 (flop movie) to 10(blockbuster) into which we can classify the movie into.
-The revenue cutoffs for buckets have been decided based on deciling the revenue variable over the dataset to avoid the class imbalance problem.
+The revenue cutoffs for each bucket been decided based on deciling the revenue variable over the dataset to avoid the class imbalance problem.

-In the snippet below, we pre load the final dataset named data_movies with all features in the working environment and then create the multi-class target variable based on deciling of revenue buckets.
+In the snippet below, we pre load the final dataset named data_movies with all features in the working environment and then create the multi-class target variable based on decile values of revenue.

 ```r
 require(dplyr)